-Jin has limited vision and living in close proximity to the SkyTrain allows him to maintain his independence as his vision worsens.
+Jin has limited vision and living in close proximity to the SkyTtrain allows him to maintain his independence as his vision worsens.
 This is especially important as some of the key library and recreation services for people with disabilities that he accesses are only available in neighbouring communities.
 In recent years, he has looked for an apartment in a more walkable neighbourhood.
 Although transit is accessible from his home, Jin would prefer to be able to walk to some shops and services.
 Jin tried to look for another place in a walkable neighbourhood about five years ago but was unsuccessful in his search for new housing.
 He was not able to find an affordable place that would allow him to have a guide dog.
-While landlords are required to allow guide dogs, Jin's experience has been that it is common for people with guide dogs to be refused a rental unit.
+While landlords are required to allow quide dogs, Jin's experience has been that this rule is hard to enforce, and it is common for people with guide dogs to be refused a suite.